-The following tables were prepared using data provided by VPSC regarding its active members, retirees and former members.
-Accrued pensions, in payment or not, for all members reflect the cost-of-living adjustment granted by the Board of Trustees effective January 1, 2017.
+The following tables were prepared using data provided by Vestcor regarding its active members, retirees and former members.
+Accrued pensions, in payment or not, for all members reflect all cost-of-living and benefit improvement adjustments granted by the Board of Trustees effective January 1, 2018.